Parenting arrangements for children’s Easter school holidays

 It’s important to remember that time arrangements for children are for the children’s benefit, not for the parents’ benefit.
 Parents need to communicate with each other and plan for times with children.

-As a result, understanding some simple facts about children can help.
+Understanding some simple facts about children can help.
 Children often feel responsible for making both parents happy; their dream is that their family will be together.

 Moreover, security is something children need.
 They conform to keep others happy and often don’t even know how to express their feelings about what is going on.
 This can mean that on the surface everything seems to be okay, but the child may, in fact, be experiencing a storm of unexpressed emotion.